 While some algae join in colonies to form a larger individual, others have long mucous-covered filaments.
 The filaments either attach to the bottom of the pond or float on top.
 Unfortunately, if this algae covers the entire pond, it can starve the pond of oxygen, effectively killing any other pond and animal life, including fish.

 Spring is the best time to see algae on ponds.
 The light intensity in spring can cause the algae to multiply, and the water can turn green and cloudy.

 Not all algae contain only chlorophyll, with the most primitive algae being bluish-green.
 Some blue-green algae are the most primitive organisms to live today.
 These types of algae can be either colonial or filament.

-As with other algae, the cells are held together by the cell walls and a jelly substance surrounding them.
+Like other algae, the cells are held together by the cell walls and a jelly substance surrounding them.

-These can be found on top of fresh water and attached to the bottom, and can sometimes be seen as a slim on rocks.
+These can be found on top of fresh water and attached to the bottom and can sometimes be seen as a slim on rocks.

 If you have ever been by a pond that smells like rotten eggs, you may have wondered why this smell exists.
 Unfortunately, the pond is in terrible condition because it has been choked by hydrogen sulfide gas.
 If the algae have choked the pond, this creates an oxygen-deficient state.
 Hydrogen sulfide is poisonous, and the pond may take a long time to recover.